Procter & Gamble Commentary on Q2 2020 Earnings

 Net sales for the quarter was $18.20 billion, up 5% vs. the previous year, and slightly below the $18.37 billion consensus estimate.
 Major brand restructurings and renewed focus on key brands over the past few years appears to be bearing fruit as all five P&G business segments reported positive net sales growth and organic sales growth.

-The company announced “all-in†forward sales guidance of 3% to 5% for full fiscal year 2020 and tightened their organic sales growth to 4%-5% vs. the previous 3%-5% estimate.
+The company announced ‘all-in’ forward sales guidance of 3% to 5% for full fiscal year 2020 and tightened their organic sales growth to 4%-5% vs. the previous 3%-5% estimate.
 P&G and others uses ‘organic sales growth’ as a non-GAAP measure to exclude the impact on sales due to foreign exchange translations and acquisitions/divestitures.
 For comparison, consumer goods competitors Colgate Palmolive and Kimberly Clark set 2020 organic sales growth expectations at 3%-5% and 2% respectively.

 Procter & Gamble’s gross profits increased to 51.4% from 48.9% the previous year demonstrating their cost reduction discipline.
 P&G’s increasing gross margins put them just ahead of the mid-point between consumer goods competitors Colgate Palmolive and Kimberly Clark where Q4 2019 gross margins were 60.1% and 34.0% respectively.